STACK-KGEC/.github/profile/README.md

   We operate through dynamic teams, each dedicated to bringing a specific project, research paper, or innovative idea to life over several months.

 - **Mentorship & Learning:**
-  Guided by experienced faculty and enthusiastic mentors, STACK members gain hands-on experience, turning concepts into reality.
+  Guided by experienced mentors, STACK members gain hands-on experience, turning concepts into reality.

 - **Continuous Growth:**
-  Beyond projects, our members actively participate in classes and interactive sessions led by both internal and external experts - fostering continuous learning and professional growth within the college community.
+  Beyond projects, our members actively participate in classes and interactive sessions led by both internal and external experts—fostering continuous learning and professional growth within the community.

----

 ## 📚 What We Do